pweingar/FoenixMgr/Readme.md

   --revision            Display the revision code of the debug interface.
   --flash BINARY FILE   Attempt to reprogram the flash using the binary file
                         provided.
+  --flash-sector NUMBER
+                        Sector number of the 8KB sector of flash to program.
+  --flash-bulk CSV FILE
-  --binary BINARY FILE  Upload a binary file to the C256's RAM.
+                        Program multiple flash sectors based on a CSV file --binary BINARY FILE  Upload a binary file to the C256's RAM.
   --address ADDRESS     Provide the starting address of the memory block to
                         use in flashing memory.